 We’ve put together some of the worst of the worst to help give you a kick up the butt that you probably already need to help you move more, sit less, and live a generally more active life.
-It's not that hard if you know why you need to.
-All of these points have terrible knock-on effects after all.
+It’s not that hard if you know why you need to.
+But, of course, all of these points have terrible knock-on effects after all.

 Weight Management Decreases

 One of the biggest examples that is one of the easiest to talk about has to come from your weight management.
-Again, it's nothing new, and it really is one of the most important parts of your health as a whole.
-When you sit for longer and move less, the direct result is that you burn fewer calories in a day than you would do with a more active lifestyle.
+But, again, it’s nothing new, and it really is one of the most important parts of your health as a whole.
+For example, when you sit for longer and move less, the direct result is that you burn fewer calories in a day than you would do with a more active lifestyle.
 In fact, it’s a staggering 30% fewer calories, according to Harvard health.

-When you burn fewer calories without eating fewer calories, you guessed it; you gain weight.
-That makes sticking to being a healthy weight, really, really, tricky to do.
+You guessed it, when you burn fewer calories without eating fewer calories, you gain weight.
+That makes sticking to being a healthy weight really, really, tricky to do.
 There are just not enough places left in the day for you to burn calories if you don’t move where you can.
 As a result, it’s easy to put on weight.
-It’s arguably one of the biggest reasons for the UK’s consistent weight gain, and one of the biggest reasons you should move more!
+It’s arguably one of the biggest reasons for the UK’s consistent weight gain and one of the biggest reasons you should move more!
 (Here are some healthy habits to help that happen)